davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://zetcode.com/springboot/conditionalbeans

 ## AUTO-CONFIGURATION
-Auto-configuration is a mechanism in which Spring attempts to automatically configures an application based on the dependencies found on its classpath.
+Auto-configuration is a mechanism in which Spring automatically configures an application based on the dependencies found on its classpath.

 When every Spring Boot application boots up, it tries to read in .properties from 17 hard-coded locations and as well as, and mainly, it reads the `spring.factories` file.
 This file comes from the [org.springframework.boot:spring-boot-autoconfigure](https://github.com/spring-projects/spring-boot/tree/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure) dependency and is located under the META-INF folder of the spring-boot-autoconfigure.jar.